-Section 2 relates briefly the approach we take to the previous literature.
-Section 3 develops a simple, intuitive version of the model.
-Section 4 fully generalizes the model to a degree that permits it to be used in the real world.
+Section 2 develops a simple, intuitive version of the model.
+Section 3 fully generalizes the model to a degree that permits it to be used in the real world.
 As part of the generalization, we show that the use of financial derivatives is equivalent to leverage and is usually more likely to create the conditions for instability.
-We will also see that when levered investors play in multiple markets, a crash in one market can lead to contagion into other markets.
-Section 5 applies our measure of financial instability to the 1998 collapse of hedge fund Long-Term Capital Management.
-Section 6 concludes.
+We will also see that when levered investors participate in multiple markets, a crash in one market can lead to contagion to other markets.
+Section 4 applies our measure of financial instability to the 1998 collapse of hedge fund Long-Term Capital Management.
+Section 5 concludes.